Exposing your Homelab

 Having a homelab is great, as a learning opportunity, hobby, and a way to take back your privacy.
 Installing different pieces of software is very well documented, however no one really talks about how to expose them to the internet, properly.

-There’s many reasons to expose your lab to the internet.
+There are many reasons to expose your lab to the internet.
 Access to your services outside the house, allowing other people access to your services, or hosting completely public services like a blog.

 Personally, I run a VPN gateway on Vultr, and it works really well for my needs.
 If I don’t want a service exposed to the public, I can connect to the VPN tunnel myself and access applications through that.